EDIorg/EMLassemblyline/documentation/instructions.md

 Arguments required by this function are:

+1. **path** A path to the metadata directory.
-1. **path** A path to the data table containing geographic information.
+2. **data.path** A path to the directory containing the data table with geographic information.
+Don't use this argument if the data table is located at the path argument listed above.
-2. **data.file** Name of the input data table containing geographic coverage data.
+3. **data.file** Name of the input data table containing geographic coverage data.
-3. **lat.col** Name of latitude column.
+4. **lat.col** Name of latitude column.
 Values of this column must be in decimal degrees.
 Latitudes south of the equator must be prefixed with a minus sign (i.e. dash, "-").
-4. **lon.col** Name of longitude column.
+5. **lon.col** Name of longitude column.
 Values of this column must be in decimal degrees.
 Longitudes west of the prime meridian must be prefixed with a minus sign (i.e. dash, "-").
-5. **site.col** Name of site column.
+6. **site.col** Name of site column.
 This column lists site specific names to be associated with the geographic coordinates.

 ```
 # View documentation for this function